On August 20, 2018 (last year), I turned 29. Thank you I’ve reached life this far.

 Should we forgive all those people who have wronged us?
 I know it’s easier said than done.
 But if we refuse to do it, we’re the ones who will suffer.
 That’s the sad truth.

-It’s also crucial that we understand that forgiving isn’t about befriending that person again or getting back together as lovers or whatever.
-It’s about realizing that the person who have caused us trouble is imperfect, accepting what happened, and moving on so we can live peacefully.
+It’s also crucial to understand that forgiving isn’t about befriending that person again or getting back together as lovers or whatever.
+It’s about realizing that the person who have caused us trouble is imperfect, and also, accepting what happened and moving on so we can live peacefully.

 There are many ways to do it.
 But what I do is remember the Zen story “The Empty Boat,” which I also use for anger management.
 Here’s an excerpt: